slott56/py-web-tool/pyweb.rst

 In this implementation, we adopt the latter approach, and evaluate expressions immediately.
-A simple global context is created with the following variables defined.
+A global context is created with the following variables defined.

 :os.path:
     This is the standard ``os.path`` module.

+:os.getcwd:
     The complete ``os`` module is not available.
-Just this one item.
+Just this function.

 :datetime:
     This is the standard ``datetime`` module.

+:time:
+    The standard ``time`` module.

 :platform:
     This is the standard ``platform`` module.